Speculative Decoding

 Does speculative decoding affect output quality?

 No. Output quality is identical with or without spec decode.
 The draft model proposes tokens; the main model verifies and accepts or rejects them.
 Only tokens that pass verification are included in your response.
-You get the exact same output, just much faster.
+You get the exact same output, just faster.

 Does it use more RAM?